 I started learning the recorder (and music!) just about one year ago.
-When I started, I didn’t expect to still be at it now.
+When I started, I did not expect to still be at it now.

-In the following sections, I sum up a bit what I have learnt this past year.
+In the following sections, I will sum up what I have learned over the past year.

 Practice

-Practice makes perfect… and I am still very far from perfect, but I still practice every day.
+Practice makes perfect… and I am still very far from perfect, but I practice every day.

-Even if I do not have the time, I try to give it a short for 15 minutes.
-Even though I am often tired after a long day of work, I unexpectedly found that playing the recorder a bit calms be a bit and remove some of the tiredness.
-My guess is that it has to do with breathing.
+Even when I do not have much time, I try to give it at least 15 minutes.
+Although I am often tired after a long workday, I have found that playing the recorder helps calm me down and ease some of the fatigue.
+I think it has something to do with the breathing.

 Getting a teacher

-Since one year ago, I decided to get recorder and a bit of music lessons.
-I study one hour / week both the Soprano and Alto recorders.
+A year ago, I decided to take recorder and basic music lessons.
+I study one hour per week on both the Soprano and Alto recorders.

-The first weeks were really quite difficult to follow as my teacher is quite “speedy”, but in the long run I think it helped a lot with posture, notes and bad habits.
+The first few weeks were quite difficult, as my teacher is pretty “speedy,” but in the long run, I think it helped a lot – especially with posture, notes, and avoiding bad habits.

-I think one notable area where it helped me the most is getting on the Alto.
-The instrument is much bigger than a Soprano, and it felt very clunky and hard to use at first.
-Now it is beginning to be more easy to play, although I still prefer the Soprano overall.
+One area where lessons helped the most was transitioning to the Alto.
+The instrument is much larger than the Soprano and felt clunky and hard to use at first.
+Now it is getting easier to play, although I still prefer the Soprano overall.

 Not optimized practice

-Even though I now take lessons and practice every day, I would not say I “optimize” my practice time.
-I try to practice scales and a music piece on either Soprano or Alto, but I do not have an agenda on what to practice and just want to take pleasure in playing the recorder.
+Even though I now take lessons and practice daily, I would not say I “optimize” my practice time.
+I usually play scales and work on a music piece (either on the Soprano or Alto), but I do not follow a structured agenda.
+I simply want to enjoy playing the recorder.

 Going too quickly

-One my main problem as a beginner is wanting to play a piece of music to quickly.
-I don’t know the notes yet, reading music is much more fluent thant before, but not that fluent, and the rythm is really instable.
+One of my main problems as a beginner is wanting to play a piece too quickly.
+I do not know all the notes yet; reading music is more fluent than before, but still not easy, and my rhythm is very unstable.

-Even if it seems obvious, I needed to learn to start slower and first try to “read” or “understand” the piece a little bit before starting blindly.
+Even though it seems obvious, I had to learn to slow down and first try to “read” or “understand” the piece before jumping in blindly.

 Reading music is still hard

-As said a bit above, I am still not fluent when reading music, but I know I got a lot better.
-I can start a piece and start to feel where are some “musical” changes (for a lack of better term for me).
+As mentioned earlier, I am still not fluent at reading music, but I have definitely improved.
+I can now begin to sense where some “musical” changes happen (for lack of a better term).

-What I still lack is music theory knowledged.
-I sometimes do not fully understand what the teacher is saying… Circle of fifths, Arpeggios, a piece of music in C minor, D major, … are still a bit hard to understand…
+What I still lack is music theory knowledge.
+I sometimes do not fully understand what my teacher says… Circle of fifths, Arpeggios, pieces in C minor, D major… are still a bit tricky to grasp.

-But it gets better… I have to practice with the metronome to be stable, and it is one of the exercice that I hate the most as it is one of the hardest.
-I sometimes feel that I am OK, just to start the metronome later on to find out that I am actually not stable…
+But it is getting better… I need to practice with a metronome to stay steady, and it is one of the exercises I dislike the most because it is so difficult.
+Sometimes I think I am doing fine – until I turn on the metronome and realize I am not stable at all.

-So better start with the metronome first and then turn it off.
+So, it is better to start with the metronome and turn it off later.

 Some good habits